uncbiag/OCT-FDFD/README.md

 Where $k_0$ is the central wavenumber of the light source spectrum and $\Delta k$ is the spectral bandwidth, which corresponds to the half-width-half-maximum of the light source power spectrum.

-From the power spectral density, we can simulate the reference electric field in the following way
+From the power spectral density, we can simulate the electric field from the reference arm in the following way

 $$  E_R = \frac{E_i}{\sqrt{2}} r_R e^{i2kz_R} $$

-Where $r_R$ is the electric field reflectivity of the reference reflector, $z_R$ is the distance from the beamsplitter to the reference arm, and the factor of $2$ corresponds to the distance that the light has to travel to and from the reference reflector.
+Where $r_R$ is the reflectivity of the reference reflector, $z_R$ is the distance from the beamsplitter to the reference arm, and the factor of $2$ corresponds to the distance that the light has to travel to and from the reference reflector.

-On the other hand, the electric field from the sample arm is defined as
+Similarly, the electric field from the sample arm is defined as

 $$  E_S = \frac{E_i}{\sqrt{2} }r_{S}e^{i2kz_S} $$